Oxyaine/RainWorldBestiary/README.md

 `Default = null`
 The unlock token of this description module, used to determine what requirements need to be met to unlock this part of the description

-#### "text" : string
+#### "body" : string
-The text of this module, this gets run through the in game translator, and so you can make the description something like "ENTRY__BATFLY_APPEARANCE", then define a translation into whatever language using the short strings dictionary in `text\text_eng\strings.txt`
+The text of this module, this gets run through the in game translator, so you can make the description something like "ENTRY_BATFLY_APPEARANCE", then define a translation into whatever language using the short strings dictionary in `text\text_eng\strings.txt`

 #### "new_line" : bool
 `Default = false`